learning-zone/react-basics/README.md

   <img src="assets/redux-components.jpg" alt="Redux Components" width="400px" />
 </p>

-**1. Actions in Redux**
+**1. Actions in Redux:**

 Action is static information about the event that initiates a state change.
 When you update your state with Redux, you always start with an action.
 Actions are in the form of Javascript objects, containing a `type` and an optional `payload`.
 Actions are sent using the `store.dispatch()` method.
 Actions are created via an action creator.

-**Action creators** are simple functions that help to create actions.
+**Action creators:** are simple functions that help to create actions.
 They are functions that return action objects, and then, the returned object is sent to various reducers in the application.

-**2. Reducers in Redux**
+**2. Reducers in Redux:**

 Reducers are pure functions that take the current state of an application, perform an action, and return a new state.
 These states are stored as objects, and they specify how the state of an application changes in response to an action sent to the store.

 It is based on the reduce function in JavaScript, where a single value is calculated from multiple values after a callback function has been carried out.

-**combine multiple reducers**: The `combineReducers()` helper function turns an object whose values are different reducing functions into a single reducing function you can pass to createStore.
+**combine multiple reducers:** The `combineReducers()` helper function turns an object whose values are different reducing functions into a single reducing function you can pass to createStore.

 **Syntax:**